ervinanovlianti/ervinanovlianti/README.md

 * 🌍  I'm based in Makassar, Indonesia
 * 🖥️  See my portfolio at [MyPortfolio](https://ervinanovlianti.github.io/portfolio/)
 * ✉️  You can contact me at [ervinanovliantii@gmail.com](mailto:ervinanovliantii@gmail.com)
-* 🧠  I'm learning Node.js
+* 🧠  I'm learning PHP & Node.js
 * 🤝  I'm open to collaborating on an interesting project
 * ⚡  I'm happy to learn new things
 * 📝  I'm documented my journey of learning programming on [Medium](https://medium.com/@ervinanovlianti)